Sshetty2/mlh-localhost-hackerlog/instructions/MacCommands.md

 * database:

 It will be much easier to use the command below if you replace all the values in here and THEN copy and paste it into your Azure portal.
+Make sure to delete the <> brackets.

 `mongodb://<username>:<primary password>@<host>:<port>/<database>?ssl=true&replicaSet=globaldb`